 - Work settings differ and may include factories, backrooms or smart design studios.
 Freelance artists, craftspeople and designers may work from home or in workshops.

-- Long term, self-employment is an option, although setting up your own business in addition to maintaining design work is demanding and can take time.
+- Long-term self-employment is an option, although setting up your own business in addition to maintaining design work is demanding and can take time.
 A good resource for young designers wanting to set up their own business is The Design Trust.

-- Working alone and to short deadlines can be stressful and there is constant pressure to produce new ideas and make new contacts by visiting trade fairs and other events.
+- Working alone and to short deadlines can be stressful and there's constant pressure to produce new ideas and make new contacts by visiting trade fairs and other events.
 Using your creative abilities within a commercial environment requires the ability to cope with criticism if a particular piece of work is not well received by a client.